sovereign655/Star_Sonata2_UI_Mod/README.md

 1. **Download the Latest Release**: Navigate to the [Releases](https://github.com/sovereign655/Star_Sonata2_UI_Mod/releases) section of this repository and download the latest version.
 2. **Extract the Files**: Unzip the downloaded file into the `Star Sonata 2` directory on your computer.
-3. **Enable the Mod**: open your `Star Sonata 2` Directory go to Content and replace the Default in their with this one and it'll add the new UI and SFX.
+3. **Enable the Mod**: open your `Star Sonata 2` Directory go to `Content` and Paste the `Custom` Folder in their (There should be a Folder named Default in there already, do not Delete that one, just have the two folder in there) and it'll add the new UI and SFX.

 ## Features